carlosricojr/daily-profit-model/DATABASE_SIMPLIFICATION_PLAN.md

 # Link to your existing Supabase project
 supabase link --project-ref yvwwaxmwbkkyepreillh
 ```

+### Note on Homebrew for Ubuntu:
+While you can install Homebrew on Ubuntu (`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`), it's not the optimal approach for Ubuntu 24.04 because:
+- Native package managers (apt, dpkg, snap) are better integrated with Ubuntu
+- Homebrew adds an extra layer of complexity on Linux
+- The npm or direct .deb installation methods are more straightforward and reliable

 ## Step 3: Create One Clean Migration (15 minutes)